Dwolla/v2-ach-api-docs/source/includes/_webhookSubscriptions.md

 Dwolla will automatically pause subscribed webhook endpoints that are no longer reachable.
 The webhook subscription will be paused after **400 consecutive failures**.
 This will help us ensure that unavailable endpoints don’t cause delays or issues in delivery of notifications for other API customers.
 Webhook subscriptions can be unpaused by calling [this endpoint](https://docsv2.dwolla.com/#update-a-webhook-subscription).

 ### Acknowledgement and retries
 When your application receives a [webhook](#webhooks), it should respond with a HTTP 2xx status code to indicate successful receipt.
-If Dwolla receives a status code greater than or equal to 400, or your application fails to respond within 10 seconds of the attempt, another attempt will be made.
+If Dwolla receives a status code greater than or equal to 3xx, or your application fails to respond within 10 seconds of the attempt, another attempt will be made.
+Dwolla will not follow redirects and will treat them as a failure.

 Dwolla will re-attempt delivery 8 times over the course of 72 hours according to the backoff schedule below.
 If a webhook was successfully received but you would like the information again, you can call [retrieve a webhook by its Id](#retrieve-a-webhook).